Calculating How Much Value I Get From the AMEX Platinum Card

 There are many reasons why calculating a monetary value for lounge access is difficult — and you can read about them in another one of my articles.
 But, rather than fret about how many times I visited the lounges this year, how much we ate while we were there, and just how much being able to decompress before travel is worth, I’ll just estimate that I got $150 in value from this perk this year.

-Status benefits
+Status Benefits

-• My assessed value: $20 (this year)
+• My assessed value: $20 (in the past year)

 Finally, we have the Platinum card’s status perks, such as Hilton Gold and Marriott Bonvoy Gold.
 In the past, I’ve actually been able to leverage this perk into quantifiable perks thanks to status matching.
 Sadly, though, many of those tricks have since been shut down.